Abraham Polak: Academic work and international ties

 In 1955, while still an officer in the IDF, Polak began giving lectures at the University Institute for Israeli Culture, which a year later was the core of the Humanities Department in the newly forming Tel Aviv University.
-Between 1961-1966 Polak served as Professor of History of the Middle Ages and founded and directed the Department of Middle-Eastern Studies.
+Between 1961 and 1966 Polak served as professor of history of the Middle Ages and founded and directed the Department of Middle-Eastern Studies.
 Later on, he also taught in the Department of Developing Countries and devoted his research to the history of Jews, Arabs and other Muslim and African nations.

 Polak kept extensive connections with international organizations and was regularly invited to participate in professional conferences all over the world, such as: the International Congress of Historians (Stockholm 1960), International Congress of Orientalists (Brussels 1938, Moscow 1960, New Delhi 1964), the Parliament of the World's Religions (Calcutta 1964) and in numerous events of the World Congress of Jewish Studies (Jerusalem 1947, 1957, 1961, 1965, 1969).
 Polak was also a member of the International African Institute (IAI) in London.

+Death

-Polak never married or had a family of his own.
-He died in his home in Tel Aviv on March 5, 1970 at the age of 59.
+Polak died in his home in Tel Aviv on March 5, 1970, at the age of 59.
 He is buried in Holon Cemetery.

+Personal life

+Polak never married or had children.